MBBS in Uzbekistan 2026–27

 Free Counselling + University Match

 Share your NEET score, budget, and timeline with A.J Trust.
-We match you to the right NMC-approved Uzbek university based on FMGE track record, city preference (Tashkent/Samarkand/Fergana), fees, and intake timeline — at zero cost.
+We match you to the right WDOMS-listed Uzbek university based on FMGE track record, city preference (Tashkent/Samarkand/Fergana), fees, and intake timeline - at zero cost.

 Document Submission + Application